Induction, absorption and weak containment of *-representations of Banach *-algebraic bundles: C*-completions of Banach *-algebraic bundles

 \subsection{Cross sectional bundles, C*-completions and induction}

-Let's fix, for the rest to this section, a Banach *-algebraic bundle $\cB=\{B_t\}_{t\in G}$ (with a strong approximate unit, of course) and also a closed normal subgroup $N$ of $G.$ We will briefly recall the main properties of the $L^1-$cross sectional bundle over $G/N$ derived from $\cB,$ the detailed construction can found in \cite[VIII 6]{FlDr88}.
+We fix, for the rest to this section, a Fell bundle $\cB=\{B_t\}_{t\in G}$ and a closed normal subgroup $N$ of $G.$ We will briefly recall the main properties of the $L^1-$cross sectional bundle over $G/N$ derived from $\cB,$ as constructed in \cite[VIII 6]{FlDr88}.

 We regard the quotient group $G/N=\{tN\colon t\in G\}$ as a LCH topological group with the quotient topology.
 Given a coset $\alpha=tN$ ($t\in G$) let $\nu_\alpha$ be the regular Borel measure on $tN$ such that $\int_{\alpha} f(x)\, d\nu_\alpha(x)= \int_N f(tx)\, d_Nx$ for all $f\in C_c(tN).$ Here $d_Nx$ is the integration with respect to a (fixed) left invariant Haar Measure of $N.$ There is no ambiguity in the definition of $\nu_\alpha$ because the left invariance of $d_N$ implies the function $tN\to \mathbb{R},$ $r\mapsto \int_N f(rx)\, d_Nx,$ is constant.